-1. Follow the safety guidelines listed in Safety instructions on page 34.
+1. Follow the safety guidelines listed in Safety instructions.

-- 1. Align the M.2 SSD module connectors with the connectors on the BOSS card. - 2.
+- 1. Align the M.2 SSD module connectors with the connectors on the BOSS card. - $\ensuremath{\textbf{2}}$.
 Push the M.2 SSD module until the module is seated firmly on the BOSS card. - 3.
 Secure the M.2 SSD module on the BOSS card with the retention straps and screws.

-Figure 68.
+Figure 99.
 Installing the M.2 SSD module